Better Colchester Developments

 We marked National Rural Crime Week of Action (6 to 13 October) by launching the Rural Crime Toolkit and funding application process.

-We announced the Colchester Woodland Project, which plans to plant 200,000 trees across the borough over the next five years, helping to offset 32,000 tonnes of carbon in the lifetime of the trees.
+We announced the Colchester Woodland Project, which plans to plant 200,000 trees across the city over the next five years, helping to offset 32,000 tonnes of carbon in the lifetime of the trees.

 Page last reviewed: 27 February 2020